peterszabo79/peters-garage/README.md

 # Contact
-<li>The contact page has a section to let users contact me by giving their name email and phone number.</li>
+<li>The Contact page has a section to let users contact me by giving their name, email and phone number.</li>
-<li>The contact page has a free image downloaded from stocksnap.
+<li>The Contact page also has a free image downloaded from Stocksnap.
 </li>
 <br>